KaterinaWalter/javadocs/docs/unit2/notes204.md

 </div>

-Here is a **flowchart** for a conditional with 3 options like in the code above:
+Here is a **flowchart** for a conditional structure with 3 options like in the code above:

 ![image](Figures/Condition-three.png)

-Here is a code example of a conditional structure that implements `else if` to test multiple possibilities:
+Here is a code example of a conditional structure that implements `else if` to test **multiple possibilities** for a single value:

 ```java
 int x = 2;